ABRG-Models/morphologica/README.install.linux.md

                  libopencv-dev libarmadillo-dev libjsoncpp-dev libglfw3-dev libhdf5-dev libfreetype-dev

 ```
 This is a complete recipe for dependencies on Ubuntu 20.04!
-Note that for the optional softmats code, you'll also need *libglm-dev*.

 ### Package-managed dependencies for Arch Linux